Nosto/wiki-docs/addons/cmp/installing.md

 ## Compatibility with Magento apps (search engines) <a href="#compatibility-for-magento-apps" id="compatibility-for-magento-apps"></a>

-Magento is compatible with Elastic Search/Suite.
-We do not support MySQL as a search engine:
+Magento is compatible with Elastic Search.
+We do not support MySQL as a search engine, nor we are compatible with https://elasticsuite.io/:

 | Magento Apps   | Compatibility  |
 |----------------|--------------- |